crasowas/app_store_required_privacy_manifest_analyser/Examples/ios_swiftpm_example/README.md

 Since dependency resolution in Swift Package Manager projects is more complex, it results in less accuracy in analysis compared to CocoaPods projects.

-If you need to analyze all packages, even those not actually depended upon by the project but remaining in cache, use the following command to ignore dependencies during analysis:
+If there are missing dependencies or other issues in the analysis results, it is recommended to use the following command to ignore dependencies during analysis, thus analyzing all packages:

 ```shell
 sh ../../privacy_manifest_analyser.sh -i .
 ```

+**Some packages may not be project dependencies when analyzing all packages, but uncleared caches.
+Please judge based on your project's actual situation.**